 Of course, requeening has a victim.
 A queen that was initially productive for quite some has to be taken from the hive.
 But where does she go?

-Well, keeping in mind that she is being removed for a reason (see above), you won't want to place her in a new hive.
+Well, keeping in mind she is being removed for a reason (see above), you won't want to place her in a new hive.
 That's just moving the problem from one hive to another.

-There's really only one (sad) fate awaiting her.
+There's only one (sad) fate awaiting her.
 We'll leave it to your imagination how she meets that fate.

 Yes, it's a cruel world sometimes.